geekboxzone/mmallow_docs_source.android.com/src/tech/input/key-layout-files.md

 ### Key Declarations ###

-Key declarations each consist of the keyword `key` followed by a Linux key code number, an Android key code name, and optional set of whitespace delimited policy flags.
+Key declarations each consist of the keyword `key` followed by a Linux key code number and an Android key code name, or the keyword `usage` followed by a HID usage and an Android key code name.
+The HID usage is represented as a 32-bit integer, where the high 16-bits represent the HID usage page and the low 16-bits represent the HID usage ID.
+Either of these declarations can then be followed by an optional set of whitespace delimited policy flags.

     key 1     ESCAPE
     key 114   VOLUME_DOWN       WAKE
     key 16    Q                 VIRTUAL     WAKE
+    key usage 0x0c006F          BRIGHTNESS_UP

 The following policy flags are recognized: